TingChiehLin/job-listing-filtering/README.md

-# Frontend Mentor - Job Seeker
+# Frontend Mentor - Job Seeker App

 This is a learning purpose to see more [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt)